browserengineering/book/book/embeds.md

 [lossy]: https://en.wikipedia.org/wiki/Lossy_compression

 Many encoded image formats are very good at compression.
-This means that when a browser decodes it, the image may take up quite a bit of memory, even if the downloaded file size is not so big.
+This means that when a browser decodes it, the resuting bitmap may take up quite a bit of memory, even if the downloaded file size is not so big.
 As a result, it's very important for browsers to do as little decoding as possible.
 Two ways they achieve that are by avoiding decode for images not currently on the screen, and decoding directly to the size actually needed to draw pixels on the screen.